hardistyar/openDS-schemas/pid-info-types.md

   }
 }
 ```
+## Basic PITs
-From this example, we can see that we need to define Basic PITs corresponding to each of the atomic information elements we expect to see in a DS at MIDS level 1 i.e., `modified`, `midsLevel`, `physicalSpecimenId`, `institution`, `materialType` and `name`.
+From the example, we can see that we need to define Basic PITs corresponding to each of the atomic information elements we expect to see in a DS at MIDS level 1 i.e., `modified`, `midsLevel`, `physicalSpecimenId`, `institution`, `materialType` and `name`.
 These are mostly straightforward Basic PITs, each have a single property - with the exception of `institution`, which needs two properties.

 | Basic PIT (type name) | Identifier |
 | --- | --- |